romanpauk/dingo/docs/architecture/extending-dingo.md

 - rvalue reference
 - pointer
 - wrapper-to-wrapper conversion
+- and, when needed, custom guard / closure / source-materialization hooks for the storage tag

 The same wrapper may have different exposure rules under `unique`, `shared`, or `external` storage.